 Steven Mackey was born in 1956 to American parents stationed in Frankfurt, Germany.
 He is regarded as one of the leading composers of his generation and has composed for orchestra, chamber ensembles, dance and opera.
 His first musical passion was playing the electric guitar, in rock bands based in northern California.
 He blazed a trail in the 1980s and ‘90s by including the electric guitar and vernacular music influence in his concert music.
 He regularly performs his own work, including two electric guitar concertos and numerous solo and chamber works.
 He is also active as an improvising musician and performs with his band Big Farm.

-Mackey's orchestral music has been performed by major orchestras around the world, from the Los Angeles Philharmonic, San Francisco and Chicago Symphonies, the BBC Philharmonic, Concertgebouw orchestra, and the Austrian Radio Symphony, to the Sydney Symphony and Tokyo Philharmonic.
+Mackey's orchestral music has been performed by major orchestras around the world, including the Los Angeles Philharmonic, San Francisco and Chicago Symphonies, BBC Philharmonic, Concertgebouw orchestra, Austrian Radio Symphony, Sydney Symphony, and Tokyo Philharmonic.
 As a guitarist, Mackey has performed his chamber music with the Kronos Quartet, Arditti Quartet, London Sinfonietta, Nexttime Ensemble (Parma), Psappha (Manchester), and Joey Baron.

 Mackey has been honored by numerous awards including a Grammy, several awards from the American Academy of Arts and Letters, a Guggenheim fellowship, Stoeger Prize from the Chamber Music Society of Lincoln Center, Kennedy Center Friedheim award and many others.
 He has been the composer-in-residence at major music festivals, including Tanglewood, Aspen and the Holland Festival.

-(2011) were each nominated for 4 Grammy Awards.
-Mackey won a Grammy Award for Best Small Ensemble Performance for Lonely Motel in 2012.
+(2011) were each nominated for 4 Grammy awards.
+Mackey won a Grammy for Best Small Ensemble Performance for Lonely Motel

 Reprinted by kind permission of Boosey & Hawkes.